2014 Advocacy Agenda

-We are advocating on your behalf to advance an agenda that seeks to improve the region’s business climate and competitiveness in four critical areas.
-A framework of our 2013 Agenda includes:
+We are advocating on your behalf to advance an agenda that seeks to improve the region’s business climate and competitiveness in five critical areas.
+A framework of our 2014 Agenda includes:

-Talent: We will build on the region’s greatest competitive advantage by strengthening state education, training, and retention efforts while improving access to top international talent.
+Talent: Building on the region’s greatest competitive advantage by strengthening state education, training, and retention efforts while improving access to top international talent.

-Tax Policy: We will work to make state business tax policy more competitive with other states in order to drive job growth, investment, innovation, and expansion.
+Cost competiveness: Working to make state business tax policy and business costs more competitive with other states in order to drive job growth, investment, innovation, and expansion

 - Business taxes – Work to improve state and city tax policy, by advancing pro-growth reforms proposed by the Chamber and preventing the adoption of uncompetitive tax policies.

 - Employment costs – Advance the competiveness of Massachusetts employment costs, such as those related to unemployment insurance taxes.

 - Health care costs – Make Massachusetts health care costs more competitive, while preserving the state’s leadership role in research and innovation, as its 2012 health care cost law is implemented.

 Transportation and Development: Advancing transportation and development initiatives key to strengthening our region’s stance as a world-class destination to do business.

 - Regional infrastructure – Work with leaders in business and government to expand international connections at Logan Airport and make improvements to the Port of Boston.

 - Smart permitting – Advocate for permitting principles across city agencies that include enforceable deadlines, simultaneous agencies review, and clear schedules, making them easy to navigate while maintaining substantive standards.